maudl3116/GPSig/README.md

 python setup.py build_ext --inplace
 ```
 ***
-## Getting started
+## Notebooks
+### PDE Signature kernel
-To get started, we suggest to first look at the notebook `signature_kernel.ipynb`, which gives a simple worked out example of how to use the signature kernel as a standalone object.
-In this notebook, we validate the implementation of the signature kernel by comparing our results to an alternative way of computing signature features using the `esig` package.
+The notebook `pde_signature_kernel.ipynb` shows how to use the pde signature kernel.
+In this notebook, we validate the implementation of the PDE signature kernel and its gradients by comparing our results to the signature kernel trick used in `GPSig`.
+The notebook can also be used to verify that you have successfully built the signature kernel operators (Cython or Cuda).
-The difference between the two ways of computing the signature kernel is a 'kernel trick', which makes it possible to compute the signature kernel using only inner product evaluation on the underlying state-space.

-In the other notebook, `ts_classification.ipynb`, a worked out example is given on how to use signature kernels for time series classification using inter-domain sparse variational inference with inducing tensors to make computations tractable and efficient.
-To make the most of these examples, we also recommend to look into the [GPflow](https://github.com/GPflow/GPflow) syntax of defining kernels and GP models, a Gaussian process library that we build on.
+### Classification of time series with SigGPDE
+The notebook `classification_example.ipynb` shows how to use `SigGPDE` for time series classification.
+### Forecasting rainfall with SigGPDE
+The notebook `rainfall_forecast.ipynb` shows how `SigGPDE` can be used to predict whether it will rain in the next hour using historical climatic data.
 ***

 ## Download datasets
 The benchmarks directory contains the appropriate scripts used to run the benchmarking experiments in the paper.
-The datasets can be downloaded from our dropbox folder using the `download_data.sh` script in the `./benchmarks/datasets` folder by running
+The datasets can be downloaded using the `download_data.sh` script in the `./benchmarks/datasets` folder by running
 ```
 cd benchmarks
 bash ./datasets/download_data.sh
 ```
-or manually by copy-pasting the dropbox url containd within the aforementioned script.